-Trump defends Syria move, doesn’t want US troops in Mideast
+Trump: US doesn’t ‘endorse’ Turkey’s assault on Syria

 Trump is using an inflated estimate on the cost of wars and referring in part to predicted costs going decades into the future, not money actually spent.
 Some of the spending also reflects his policy decisions he made since taking office nearly three years ago.

 Graham said Congress “will push back” against Turkey.
-He had said earlier this week that he was working on a bipartisan bill to sanction Turkey if they invade Syria, but he did not mention the proposal during Wednesday’s interview.
+He had said earlier this week that he was working on a bipartisan bill to sanction Turkey if they invade Syria.

 “We’re not giving Turkey a green light in Congress and we’re not going to abandon the Kurds,” he said.
-“If the President does so, we won’t.”

 Trump announced Tuesday that he and Erdogan will meet at the White House on Nov.
 13.